KiCad/kicad-source-mirror/Documentation/development/tool-framework.md

 This is done by adding a new instance of the tool to the `registerAllTools()` function in `pcbnew/tools/tools_common.cpp`.

-Note - because the `RegisterTool()` function calls the tool's `Init()` function, any _tools_ that your tools refers to in the init function must already be registered so that your tool can access it via the tool manager.
-Equally, if your tool is referenced by another in its `Init()` function, your tool must be registered.
-In general, "top level" tools go first, and other tools add items to their menus later.
-If you register _actions_, that's OK, by the time the menu is invoked, the tools will all be ready and bound to actions.

-In our case, it doesn't matter as our menu is not touched by anyone else, we only add an _action_.

     // add your tool header
     #include <tools/useless_tool.h>